 George is one of OutCasting founding members.
 His most notable contribution was On Air with OutCasting, a short documentary about the program and how it has affected the lives of its volunteers.
 George directed and edited the film from numerous interview and b-roll footage he shot during his time at OutCasting.
 George left OutCasting for college in 2013 and continues to make films.
 He looks back on his time at OutCasting with the fondest of memories.

-Nicole, a high school senior, is a straight ally at OutCasting.
-She is planning to major in Theatre Design & Technology in college and is active in her high school's drama club as a painter, set designer, and lighting engineer.
-Nicole is also a tutor for the Big Brother Big Sister program and loves helping the people around her as much as she can.
-She enjoys participating in OutCasting not only for the technological experience but also for knowing that she is making a difference in what is quite possibly the most important social and political movement of her generation.
+Nicole was a straight ally at OutCasting.
+She was active in her high school's drama club as a painter, set designer, and lighting engineer and is now majoring in Theatre Design and Technology in college.
+Nicole was also a tutor for the Big Brother Big Sister program and loves helping the people around her as much as she can.
+She enjoyed her participation in OutCasting not only for the technological experience but also for knowing that she is making a difference in what is quite possibly the most important social and political movement of her generation.

-Lester is a recent high school graduate and a college freshman, currently pursuing his associate's degree in communications.
-For him, there is a lot to be explored to find his passion and career, especially since he has a taste for both the eccentric as well as the mainstream.
+For Lester, there is a lot to be explored to find his passion and career, especially since he has a taste for both the eccentric as well as the mainstream.
 He is a tech enthusiast and has a focused interest in media.
 Lester is a straight ally who likes to stay current with LGBT issues in the media.

 Chris is currently a junior in college.
 He was a member of the OutCasting team from his junior year in high school in 2011 to when he left for college to pursue a career with sound in live theatre in 2013.
 He is a drummer from time to time and a fan of all music genres.
 He is enjoying his time in college and has learned a lot during the three years there so far.

-Andrew is a college freshman.
+Andrew is now a college student.
 He worked at OutCasting from 2014 until he left for college in August 2015.
 He has been involved with LGBT issues since 2010.
 His biggest passion is music and he loves getting to work in radio.

 Michael is an art student who joined OutCasting as a high school senior.
 He is interested in LGBTQ+ rights, culture, and media.
 He loves having the opportunity to work with radio and video equipment and is an enthusiast of technology.
 He is passionate about art, culture, and communication of all kinds.